The first significant event of the year is the Abu Dhabi HSBC Championship at Abu Dhabi Golf Club from January 16-19.

-Part of the Desert Swing on the European Tour, the Abu Dhabi event sees some of the leading names from the PGA Tour make the trip across the Atlantic to form part of a stellar line-up as they clash with the best from Europe.
+Part of the Desert Swing on the European Tour, the Abu Dhabi event sees some of the leading names from the PGA Tour make the trip to the Middle East to form part of a stellar line-up as they clash with the best from Europe.

 Abu Dhabi HSBC Championship History

 The Abu Dhabi HSBC Championship was first held in 2006 and has become one of the leading events on the European Tour.